 Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.

 Changes in This Release for Oracle Database Advanced Security Guide

 This preface contains:

-Changes in Oracle Database Advanced Security 12c Release 2 (12.2.0.1)
+- Changes in Oracle Database Advanced Security 18c - Changes in Oracle Database Advanced Security 12c Release 2 (12.2)